alhog/LanguageTransformer/README.md

 **Organize the Dictionary:** Decide how you want to organize your dictionary.
 This could be alphabetically, by topic, by part of speech, etc.

+*Organizing the dictionary for your new language involves several considerations:*

+1. **Alphabetical Order**: The most common way to organize a dictionary is in alphabetical order.
+This makes it easy to look up words.
+In a digital dictionary, you could use a data structure like a binary search tree or a hash map for efficient lookup.

+2. **By Part of Speech**: You could also organize your dictionary by part of speech.
+This would group all the nouns together, all the verbs together, etc. This can be useful for someone learning the language, as they can focus on one part of speech at a time.

+3. **By Topic**: Another option is to organize your dictionary by topic.
+This would group all the words related to a particular topic together.
+For example, all the words related to food could be grouped together, all the words related to travel could be grouped together, etc.

+4. **By Frequency of Use**: You could also organize your dictionary based on how frequently each word is used.
+This could be useful for language learners, as they might want to start by learning the most common words.

 ## **Create a Grammar**:
 A grammar is a set of rules that specify how words and phrases can be combined to form sentences.
 In the case of a new language, you would need to create a new grammar that includes all of the grammatical rules of your language.